IsaacLam609/Home-Assistant-OpenAI-Integration/README.md

 **Automations**
 - Choose the 'edit in YAML' option after creating an automation.
 - Paste the yaml code.
+- Include the agent IDs of the ones you have created.

 **Configurations**
 - Install Studio Code Server add-on.